cherryaugusta/GloBox_A-B_Testing_Analysis/README.md

 ### Video Presentation Link
 The final step was to present the A/B testing findings.
 My brief presentation is available in the following [link](https://www.loom.com/share/701ca122e39941d8a56cf5835d678c4f?sid=cc04d80c-1862-4b5c-9663-99bf11c9835b)

+## Disclaimer

+This project is shared for educational and portfolio purposes only.
+It is a demonstration of the skills and knowledge acquired during and after my studies at Masterschool.